 Wheel of Fortune: Has been subject to many erroneous claims, most notably involving its hosts.
-Chuck Woolery and Susan Stafford were the original host and hostess, with Woolery leaving after the Dec.
+Chuck Woolery and Susan Stafford were the original host and hostess when the show hit the air in January 1975, with Woolery leaving after the Dec.
 25, 1981 show (replaced by Pat Sajak) and Stafford departing after the Oct.
 22, 1982 program (after several weeks of substitutes, Vanna White came aboard).
 One of the most egregious mistakes came from Robin Leach, of Lifestyles of the Rich and Famous, who wrote an article in 2010 celebrating Wheel of Fortune, claiming the series began in 1981 on NBC with Pat Sajak and Vanna White.
 Other sources have listed Woolery as host into 1982, while still others have suggested that Woolery and Stafford departed at the same time (there were 10 months of shows featuring the Sajak-Stafford tandem).

 Also, there's the matter that the daytime version was on NBC from 1975 to 1989, Channel Hopped to CBS that year, then hopped back in 1991 before ending that same year.
-The current version, which is syndicated, has run non-stop since its beginnings in 1983.
+The nighttime version, which is syndicated, has run non-stop since its 1983 debut.
 Many sources treat the entire show as if it began in 1983, perhaps exacerbated by its own constant references to whatever nighttime season it's on.

 The September 17, 2013 episode quickly became infamous online due to a contestant botching the puzzle CORNER CURIO CABINET right after picking up the Million Dollar Wedge.
 In addition to those arguing that he was "robbed" despite clearly mispronouncing the answer, still others think that said wedge awards its prize immediately.
-It's actually part of a series of steps to get the million — you have to pick up the wedge, hold onto it for the rest of the game without hitting Bankrupt, win the game by having the highest score at the end, hit the $1,000,000 envelope on the smaller wheel in the Bonus Round, and solve the bonus puzzle.
+It's actually part of a series of steps to get the million — you have to pick up the wedge, solve the round you pick it up in, hold onto it for the rest of the game without hitting Bankrupt, win the game by having the highest score at the end, hit the $1,000,000 envelope on the smaller wheel in the Bonus Round, and solve the bonus puzzle.
 Even if he had gotten that round right, he still wouldn't have won the game regardless.